Hitchin Lease Extension - Free Consultation

 TSB Minimum of 70 years at mortgage commencement, with 30 years remaining at mortgage redemption.

-Engaging our service will provide you better control over the value of your Hitchin leasehold, as your property will be more valuable and saleable in relation to the lease length should you want to sell.
-The conveyancers that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.
+Engaging our service gives you enhanced control over the value of your Hitchin leasehold, as your property will be more valuable and saleable in terms of lease length should you want to sell.
+The conveyancers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.

 Hitchin case: